hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5113

-O you who believe, when you hold secret talk, do not do so in sin and aggression, and in disobedience to the Messenger, rather do so in righteousness and piety.
+O you who believe, when you hold secret counsel, do not do so in sin and aggression, and in disobedience to the Messenger, rather do so in righteousness and piety.
 And fear Allah, to Whom you will be gathered.

 # 5114